 How to use facial serums: Apply a few drops at a time to clean skin, free of make-up.
 Spread serum under eyes, on forehead, face and neck.
 Make sure you use upward and outward strokes as you apply it.
 You can apply it once or twice daily.
 It is especially good to apply it before going to sleep, giving the serum lots of time to do its work!

-Below are three recipes to try out.
-Watch our BLOG for a future post on how to make emulsion based serums!
+Below are three facial serum recipes to try out.
+Check our BLOG for a post on how to make emulsion based serums!

-Suitable for all skin types, this one is a wonderfully balancing, healing and rejuvenating blend.
+This facial serum recipe is suitable for all skin types.
+It is a wonderfully balancing, healing and rejuvenating blend.
 It repairs skin damage, fades sunspots, and nourishes skin.